 Lily’s Kitchen is a well known and respected brand in the dog food sector.
 They specialise in creating dog food, so one would assume their quality would be better because of this?

-It’s undoubtedly true that when you are trying to choose food for your new puppy that you want them to have the best possible choice out there.
+It’s undoubtedly true that, when you are trying to choose food for your new puppy, you want them to have the best possible choice out there.

-Nutrition is important for every dog but it’s even more important when your dog is growing up.
+Nutrition is important for every dog but it’s even more important when your dog is very young and still growing up.
 That’s why choosing the right puppy food is an essential part of taking care of your pet.

-The question is does Lily’s kitchen provide that high quality that you need.
-Here I will cover the product from both my own experience and from other dog owners views to give you the best overview of the product as possible.
+The question is; does Lily’s Kitchen provide that high quality that you need?
+Here I will cover the product from both my own experience and from other dog owners’ views to give you the best overview of the product possible.

 - Nutritionally complete, grain free wet dog food - specially for puppies 8 weeks +

 - Made with 67% fresh chicken - an excellent source of protein and selenium